Reciprocal liking

 Reciprocal liking, also known as reciprocity of attraction, is the act of a person feeling an attraction to someone only upon learning or becoming aware of that person's attraction to themselves.
 Reciprocal liking has a significant impact on human attraction and the formation of relationships.
 People that reciprocally have a liking for each other typically initiate or develop a friendship or romantic relationship.
 Feelings of admiration, affection, love, and respect are characteristics for reciprocal liking between the two individuals.
-When there is reciprocal liking there is strong mutual attraction or strong mutual liking, but with others there isn't.
+When there is reciprocal liking there is strong mutual attraction or strong mutual liking, but with others there is not.
 The feelings of warmth and intimacy also play a role.
 The consideration and desire to spend time with one another is another strong indicator for reciprocal liking.

 Early studies

 Studies in psychology show that people tend to like the people that like them.
 For example, in an early psychological study the participants subtly found out that a stranger liked them.
 Elliot Aronson and Phillip Worchel conducted the study, which required pairs of participants to have a simple conversation with one another.
 After the conversation, they privately rated how much they liked their partners.
 However, one of the individuals in each of the pairs was not actually part of the experiment, but instead was someone working with the researchers, acting as if they were a participant.
 Each conversation in the study occurred between a real participant and a trained actor.
 After their conversation, the participants were asked to write a brief statement about what they thought of their partner.
 After they had written these statements, the experimenters allowed them to read what their respective partners had written.
 Once the participants had read that their partners liked them, they then reported liking their partners more than when they had read that their partners did not like them.